Republic of Malta

 The president also nominally appoints, upon recommendation of the prime minister, the individual ministers to head each of the government departments.
 The cabinet is selected from among the members of the House of Representatives, the number of which may vary between 65 and 69 members elected on the basis of proportional representation.
 The Constitution provides for general elections to be held at least every five years.
 Candidates are elected by the Single Transferable Vote system, where the surplus votes of an elected candidate are transferred to the candidate receiving the second preference votes.
 The process of vote transfers continues until all five candidates for a district are elected.

-The Local Councils Act, 1993 divided Malta into 68 localities, 14 of them in the smaller island of Gozo.
+The Local Councils Act, 1993 divided Malta into 54 localities and 14 in the small island of Gozo.
 Councilors are elected every three years by inhabitants who are registered as voters in the Electoral Register.
 Elections are held by means of the system of proportional representation using the single transferable vote.
 The Mayor is the head of the Local Council and the representative of the Council for all effects under the Act.
 The Executive Secretary, who is appointed by the Council, is the executive, administrative, and financial head of the Council.
 All decisions are taken collectively with the other members of the Council.
 Local Councils are responsible for the general upkeep and embellishment of the locality, local wardens, and refuse collection; they carry out general administrative duties for the Central Government, such as collection of Government rents and funds and answering Government-related public inquiries.
-The Act also provides for Councils to make, amend and revoke by-laws as necessary for the better execution of the Councils' functions and to improve the localities' environment.
+The Act also provides for Councils to make, amend and revoke bye-laws as necessary for the better execution of the Councils' functions and to improve the localities' environment.

 Principal Government Officials